DLCorcoran/DunedinPoAm38/README.md

 ## Input:
 ####  betas:
-    Matrix or data.frame of beta values where rownames are probe ids and
-    column names should correspond to sample names.
+    Matrix or data.frame of beta values where rownames are probe ids and column names should correspond to sample names.
-    Ensure beta values are numeric
-    Missing values should be coded as 'NA'
+    Ensure beta values are numeric and that missing values should be coded as 'NA'

 ####  proportionOfProbesRequired:
     This is the proportion of probes to have a non-missing value for both the sample to have a